jsteenbeeke/jsteenbeeke.github.io/recruiters/modern-java-please.md

 ## Java 11

 This version was released in 2018.
-While still under support, you're missing out on great features, and most major frameworks are compatible with Java 17 anyway.
+Unless you're paying for extended support you should be migrated, and most major frameworks are compatible with Java 17 anyway.
 It's a fairly painless migration, so get to it.
 Hell, even Android is compatible with 17 these days.

 ## Java 8